 Who will be staffing the program?

-Just as with our flagship Road Trip program, we are very thoughtful when hiring for any of our travel programs and only hire staff above the age of 21.
-All staff will be CPR and fisrt aid certified, and one staff will be Wilderness First Aid trained.
+Just as with our flagship Road Trip program, we are very thoughtful when hiring for any of our travel programs.
+Feel free to reach out to hear more about our staff hiring process and who will be staffing the trip.
+All staff will be CPR and fisrt aid certified.

 Where will campers be sleeping?

 Project Pizza Road Trippers will spend some nights at camp, and some nights on the road camping at various local campsites.